DirusLupito/EquivalentExchange/README.md

 # EquivalentExchange
-A port of the Equivalent Exchange / ProjectE mod from Minecraft to Terraria
+A partial port of the Equivalent Exchange / ProjectE mod from Minecraft to Terraria.